-Founded in 2013 and based in California, Payment Depot is a merchant service provider offering subscription based payment processing for merchants.
-Their website’s homepage claims they are the highest rated credit card processor, but there is no indication on the page of where those ratings are coming from, and whether or not they are merchant or third party reviews.
+Founded in 2013 and based in California and has been recently acquired by Stax Payments in 2021, Payment Depot is a merchant service provider offering subscription based payment processing for merchants.
+Their website's homepage claims they are the highest rated credit card processor, but there is no indication on the page of where those ratings are coming from, and whether or not they are merchant or third party reviews.

 Payment Depot offers merchants membership pricing and touts "wholesale rate" prices.
 On their website, they actually compare themselves to Costco.
 The wholesale rates Payment Depot advertise are simply the true interchange cost on a credit card transaction.

 While not a great option for seasonal, or low ticket/low volume businesses, they have built a following in the United States (currently the only country in which Payment Depot offers their services) for merchants processing high volumes of high ticket items.

 Payment Depot Pricing